Serinolli/e-commerce-api/README.md

 Using the context of an API for e-commerce to learn and practice some backend concepts.

 ### Working on ⌛
-Configuring migrations to model database
+Configuring interfaces and base repository class